How to Make Your Car Last 200,000 Miles and More

 Where to go: A repair shop you trust.

-Smart tip: It may make sense to replace the water pump, belt tensioners, and pulleys at the same time to save on future labor costs.
+Smart tip: It may make sense to also replace the water pump, belt tensioners, and pulleys at the same time to save on future labor costs.

 Shocks/Struts

 Shock absorbers and struts soak up road bumps and keep the car steady.
-Like brakes and tires, the life span of these suspension parts can depend on the quality of the roads where you drive.
+Like brakes and tires, the lifespan of these suspension parts can depend on the quality of the roads where you drive.

 How often: Shocks and struts can last 80,000 miles or more, but rough roads and aggressive driving can make them wear out faster.